Leo-Dev-2004/Team-project-Context-Translator-SS25/README.md

 ## 💻 Development Environment (Optional)

-For computationally intensive tasks, especially `LLM` experiments, a workstation with an NVIDIA 3090 (24GB VRAM) is available.
+{deprecated} For computationally intensive tasks, especially `LLM` experiments, a workstation with an NVIDIA 3090 (24GB VRAM) is available.
 Access is via `SSH`.
 Team members will receive access credentials after submitting their public `SSH` key.
+For now, we'll use a cloud computing solution.
+# ❗️Please fill in the details @Andrew @konstantin

 ### 1. App Group (Frontend - Google Meet Integration)